 For me, those three things are my morning quiet time, my afternoon walk, and my hard bedtime.
 Even when I feel like I don't have a spare minute in my day, I know I can make time for these three things.

 As you're picking your top three non-negotiables, think about which activities in your routine bring you the most peace throughout the day.
 Your evening face mask might feel nice, but does it do you as much good as your morning workout?
 When life feels hectic, prioritize energizing and easeful activities.

 Life gets crazy.
 Don't expect to stick to the same routine or keep the same level of consistency as you would have when life felt easy.
 If you hold yourself to the same standards, you're bound to end up disappointed and frustrated with yourself.
 That's no good, sis.

 Instead, lower your expectations a bit.
 Even a little self care is better than none, and sometimes all we can manage are the bare essentials.
 Give yourself grace, get some rest, and just keep moving forward.

 Ready to create a self care routine you'll actually stick to?

-Let’s dive in!
+Let's dive in!
 I love helping my clients simplify their day, hone in on their non-negotiables, and craft self care routines that work with their lives and businesses.
-Get started with my free guide with 15 life-changing habits to help you feel more balanced, productive and present (both in business and your personal life).
+If you're struggling to switch off guilt-free without having work thoughts consume your mind, check out my Time-Freedom Blueprint or get started with my free guide with 15 life-changing habits to help you feel more balanced, productive and present (both in business and your personal life).